handratas/blog/clean-architecture.md

 - Notice how well those three align with the three big concerns of architecture: **function, separation of components, and data management.**

 ## <a name="chapter4"></a>Chapter 4 - Structured Programming
+- Edsger Wybe Dijkstra was born in Rotterdam in 1930.
+- In 1948, he graduated from high school with the highest possible marks in math, physics, chemistry, and biology.
+- In March 1952, at the age of 21 (and just 9 months before I was born), Dijkstra took a job with the Mathematical Center of Amsterdam as the Netherlands’ very first programmer.
+- In 1955, having been a programmer for three years, and while still a student, Dijkstra concluded that the intellectual challenge of programming was greater than the intellectual challenge of theoretical physics.
+As a result, he chose programming as his long-term career.
+- As part of deciding to make programming his career, Dijkstra conferred with his boss, Adriaan van Wijngaarden.
+Dijkstra was concerned that no one had identified a discipline, or science, of programming, and that he would therefore not be taken seriously.
+- Dijkstra started his career in the era of vacuum tubes, when computers were huge, fragile, slow, unreliable, and (by today’s standards) extremely limited.
+In those early years, programs were written in binary, or in very crude assembly language.
+Input took the physical form of paper tape or punched cards.
+The edit/compile/test loop was hours—if not days—long.
+- It was in this primitive environment that Dijkstra made his great discoveries.

+### Proof